top of page

 Search engines offer a plethora of organic and paid opportunities—such as Bing Shopping, Google Shopping, and Google Ads—to draw attention to your products.

-Unlike traditional SEO strategies, the latter two are managed through the Google Merchant Center, where you can upload your product feeds and select which Google properties (including YouTube, Gmail and Google-owned apps) to feature your products on.
+Unlike traditional SEO strategies, the latter two are managed through the Google Merchant Center, where you can upload your product feeds and select which Google properties (including selling on YouTube, Gmail and Google-owned apps) to feature your products on.
 If you're a Wix user, you can create a GMC account directly from your site’s dashboard, then use the built-in Google Merchant Solutions connector to sync listings with the products in your online store.

 Participating in these programs will allow you to showcase your products more prominently as shoppable posts.
 Search engines will then drive users to your site to complete a purchase, supporting each stage of the buyer journey.